 Banggai cardinalfish: my favorite beginner saltwater fish

 Please know, the Banggai cardinalfish is perhaps my absolute favorite fish of all time.
 I’m obsessed with them.
-The long fins, the black stripes, white dots and fact that they will breed in your tank and live babies will shoot out of the males mouth makes them soooo cool.
+The long fins, the black stripes, white dots, and the fact that they will breed in your tank and live babies will shoot out of the male’s mouth makes them soooo cool.
 They are a great beginner saltwater fish and even a saltwater fish breeding challenge for you, all wrapped into one.

 If you’re looking to add a clownfish to your tank but want something that looks a little bit different from the rest, check out the tomato clownfish.
 Adorable.

-A burst of color (canary yellow color), motion and swagger in your tank, the bold (in personality and coloration) canary blenny is a great beginner saltwater fish to consider.
+With a burst of color (canary yellow color), motion, and swagger in your tank, the bold (in personality and coloration) canary blenny is a great beginner saltwater fish to consider.